Cholera vaccination campaign launched in post-cyclone Mozambique

 “We shouldn’t focus too much on the numbers as there are still a lot of people who are not getting tested for cholera,” said WHO spokesman Christian Lindmeier.
 “The important thing is to get sick people into treatment as soon as possible.”

-The vaccination campaign, which WHO officials said last week would initially immunize around 100,000 people, is due to extend outside of Beira in coming days.
+The vaccination campaign, which WHO officials said last week would initially immunise around 100,000 people, is due to extend outside of Beira in coming days.

 Cholera is endemic to Mozambique, which has had regular outbreaks over the past five years.
 About 2,000 people were infected in the last outbreak, which ended in February 2018, according to the WHO.